drewmcneely/adjoint1b/blogpost/blogpost.md

 ### Composition and Identity (Utku)
 <!-- We want to describe how to "push forward" distributions -->
+The necessity for composition and identities in a categorical setting requires no explanation, though we note that the mental image of "information flow" is essentially channels/Markov kernels taking states to states.
+The flow of information is essentially a pushforward. <!-- better phrasing -->

 ### Monoidal Products (Nico)